clevyr/yampl/README.md

 ### Tags

 By default, templated values are not explicitly quoted.
-This can cause problems with some tools that require specific types.
+This can cause problems with tools that require specific types.
 If you require a specific type for a field, you can add a tag to the template prefix.

 Supported tags: